 I got the error

 Symbol's value as variable is void: some-list.
-That just means that the symbol
+That just means

 some-list doesn’t point to a variable.
 Let’s fix that.